-Bowel incontinence in dogs, aka canine fecal incontinence, is the inability of a dog to control his bowel movement, resulting in defecation in inappropriate places.
+Bowel incontinence in dogs, aka canine fecal incontinence, is the inability of a dog to control his bowel movement, so the dog has “accidents” and poops in inappropriate places.
 The feces may be loose, watery, or solid.

 Canine bowel incontinence is a headache for dog parents, to say the least.

-However, remember that fecal incontinence, like urinary incontinence in dogs, is a symptom that indicates something is wrong with the dog's health.
-Therefore, the dog should not be punished or yelled at.
+Remember that fecal incontinence, like urinary incontinence in dogs, is a symptom that indicates something is wrong with the dog’s health, and the dog should not be punished or yelled at.
 It will not fix the problem and it is unfair to the poor dog.

 Causes of Canine Bowel Incontinence

 Occasional bowel incontinence may be due to diarrhea which understandably can lead to “accidents”.
 Digestive problems that can cause diarrhea include food poisoning, inflammatory bowel disease, colitis, gastritis, etc.

 Certain cancers such as stomach cancer can also lead to diarrhea.
 Addressing the underlying cause of diarrhea will also solve the problem of bowel incontinence.